ehrpg/qstar/docs/settings/stalker/equipment.md

 #### Range #### {.dt}

-indicates the effective range of the cartridge.
+indicates the effective [range](/equipment#range) of the cartridge.
 Shooting at a target further away imposes a penalty on the attack.

 #### HP (ammo) #### {.dt}

-deals additional damage versus enemies who have no damage reduction (e.g. from armour).
+deals additional [damage](/#damage) versus enemies who have no [damage reduction](/equipment#damage-reduction) (e.g. from armour).
 HP ammo costs double the normal price for the cartridge.

 #### AP (ammo) #### {.dt}

-ignores a certain amount of the enemies damage reduction.
+ignores a certain amount of the enemies [damage reduction](/equipment#damage-reduction).
 AP ammo costs thrice the normal price for the cartridge.

 #### Slugs (ammo) #### {.dt}

-increase the effective range of the shotgun to medium.
+increase the effective [range](/equipment#range) of the shotgun to medium.
 Slugs cost double the normal price.

 #### Cost #### {.dt}

 indicates how much the cartridge costs.
-Buying cartridges comes in packs, indicated by the rounds column.
+Buying cartridges comes in packs, as shown by the rounds column.

 | Name                             | Range  |  DMG | Crit |   HP |   AP | Rounds | Weight | Cost | Notes                                                                                                                         |
 |----------------------------------|--------|-----:|-----:|-----:|-----:|-------:|-------:|-----:|-------------------------------------------------------------------------------------------------------------------------------|